Emergency Guide

 • Put a reminder sticker near your fuel cap if you drive multiple vehicles

-• Pay full attention when refueling - avoid distractions
+• Pay full attention when refuelling, avoid distractions

 • Be extra careful with rental or unfamiliar vehicles